simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-master-file-management/index.en.md

 ```

 - `/E` ensures all subdirectories and files are copied.
-- `/I` creates destination directories if they do not exist.
+- `/I` creates destination directories if they don't exist.

 For instance, to copy the entire `Photos` directory from `E:\Vacation` to `F:\Backup`, retaining the structure, you would execute: